galah92/matnet/README.md

 * To send a message, do `MatNet.MatNet.UpdatesQueue.Enqueue(msg);`
 * To recieve commands, do `msg = MatNet.MatNet.UpdatesQueue.Dequeue();`
+These queues are a compromise due to the MATLAB being a single-thread environment.

 ### `GenericMessage` Types: The server's store
 The websocket server includes an internal store, which is used to store messages retrieved from the MATLAB.
 The `Type` field of the `GenericMessage` specify whether to store the message in the server's store, making it available for the clients based on polling-like, technique, or to just send the messages to the clients at once.
 Possible Types: